ProfessorCheeseburger/MyTag-Converter/README.md

 ## Usage

-Once you have configured the `config.json` file, you can run the script using:
+There is an 'example_config.json' that can be renamed to 'config.json' and edited as needed.
+One configured, you can run the script using:

 ```bash
 python mytag_converter.py